KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Clash-Royale by ianperrin](https://github.com/ianperrin/MMM-Clash-Royale)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Clash-Royale.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-ClashofClans-Player by AdmiralMurtho](https://github.com/AdmiralMurtho/MMM-ClashofClans-Player)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-ClashRoyaleChests by chicohernando](https://github.com/chicohernando/MMM-ClashRoyaleChests)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Climacell-Hourly by mykle1](https://github.com/mykle1/MMM-Climacell-Hourly)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Climacell-Hourly.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Clockinese by mykle1](https://github.com/mykle1/MMM-Clockinese)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Clockinese.js`: Replace it with `MagicMirror²`.

 ### [MMM-CloneWarsQuotes by macd2point0](https://github.com/macd2point0/MMM-CloneWarsQuotes)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-CloneWarsQuotes.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-CloneWarsQuotes.js`: Replace it with built-in fetch.

 ### [MMM-ClosestFlight by rc7](https://github.com/rc7/MMM-ClosestFlight)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Cocktails by mykle1](https://github.com/mykle1/MMM-Cocktails)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Cocktails.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.